-Xiaomi Mi 8 retail box leaked, reveals key specifications ahead of May 31 launch
+Xiaomi Mi 8 Animoji design leaked online, along with retail box

-A Xiaomi Mi 8 retail box was allegedly shot in the wild and leaked online.
+Xiaomi Mi 8 launches on May 31 and ahead of this, an image of the phone’s retail box was leaked online.
 First spotted by SlashLeaks, the leaked picture shows the specifications of the smartphone, as they are listed on the retail box.
 Xiaomi plans to launch the Mi 8, alongside the Mi Note 5, Mi Band 3 and MIUI 10 at its annual product event on May 31 in Shenzhen.

 This is the first time an alleged picture of the Mi 8’s retail box has surfaced online.
 The retail box is black in colour, and the Mi 8 is embossed at the top.
 Interestingly, the retail box confirms the Mi 8 will be powered by a Snapdragon 845 processor, 6GB RAM and 64GB of internal storage.
 It will have AI-powered dual cameras with at least one of the sensors will sport a 20MP lens.